code-farmer-i/vue-markdown-editor/docs/question.md

+## Use error report in vue3?

+Please make sure that the version of the editor is installed correctly.
+Reference document: [Install the version that supports vue3](./quick-start.md)

 ## How the saved markdown text is rendered on the page？

 If an editor is introduced in your project.
 You can directly use the editor's preview mode to render.